Intent:

 Where Is Las Vegas?

 Las Vegas sits in the Mojave Desert at the southern tip of Nevada.
-While famous for its skyline, its true value for the Slow Traveller is its position as a “Spoke Hub.”
-Within a few hours’ drive, you can transition from neon lights to the ancient red rocks of the American West.
+While it is famous for its skyline and energy, its real value for slow travellers is its position as a Southwest hub.
+Within a few hours’ drive, you can move from neon and late-night streets to red rock canyons, desert silence, and some of the American West’s most iconic landscapes.

 Canadian Gateways: Getting to the Desert

-Las Vegas (LAS) is one of the best-connected U.S. cities for Canadians, making it a perfect starting point for a Southwest road trip.
+Las Vegas (LAS) is one of the best-connected U.S. cities for Canadians, which makes it an easy starting point for a Southwest road trip.

-- Halifax (YHZ): Requires a connection, typically through Toronto or a U.S. hub.
+- Halifax (YHZ): Usually requires a connection, often through Toronto or another U.S. hub

 Major Day Trip Hubs